flatironinstitute/finufft/devel/v2spec.md

 INTERFACE TO DO.

 proceed with pybind11.
 Allow python to see and edit all fields in opts struct.

+Notes on finufftpy.cpp:
+// * pyfinufft -> finufftpy everywhere,  right?
+// * do we need this cpp module at all - can we interface directly to guru
+//   cmds in the C++ lib?

 [Pass ptr to plan, but py user cannot see inside it. ?
 No: copy Joakim's GPU interface plan.